What’s the Buzz

 Premenstrual dysphoric disorder (PMDD) in adults.

-Notably, SSRIs do not help the body make more serotonin—they simply allow the body to use what is already made more effectively.
+SSRIs do not produce more serotonin.
+They help the brain use what it already has more effectively.

 Here are some of the main differences between Prozac and Zoloft:

-Double-blind clinical trials have found Prozac and Zoloft are equally effective in treating depression.
-Both drugs can significantly improve symptoms of depression, anxiety, and sleep disturbances, as measured by different depression scales.
+Studies show that Prozac and Zoloft are equally effective in treating depression, anxiety, and sleep disturbances.

 Is Zoloft or Prozac Better for Panic Attacks?

-The choice of antidepressant, Zoloft / Prozac, for panic disorder, will also depend on other co-occurring conditions.
-For instance, if you also have PTSD or social anxiety, Zoloft may be the preferred therapy because it is approved for these conditions in addition to panic attacks, whereas Prozac is used off-label (it is not FDA-approved) for social anxiety or PTSD.
+However, the choice of antidepressant for panic disorder depends on other co-occurring conditions.
+For example, if you also have PTSD or social anxiety, Zoloft may be the preferred therapy because it is approved for these conditions in addition to panic attacks.

 Is Zoloft or Prozac Better for Obsessive-Compulsive Disorder (OCD)?